 Trial Experience

-Even if your personal injury case settles, having a lawyer with trial experience gives you leverage.
-Insurance companies know which attorneys will take a case to trial and which prefer quick settlements.
-A skilled trial attorney often secures better settlement offers because insurers want to avoid facing them in court.
+Even if it has a very low probability of reaching trial, having a lawyer with trial experience definitely gives you leverage.
+Insurance companies try to always stay steps ahead of you, and know which attorneys will take a case to trial and which prefer quick settlements.
+If you have an attorney with trial experience on your side, they can secure better settlements since insurers want to avoid facing them in court.

 Professional Credentials and Recognition